CoopeR & Duchenne

 After dealing with the shock, pain, and anger, we began our Duchenne journey.
 Over the years we've gotten involved with several Duchenne organizations and met many other families, doctors and scientists.
 Together with our friends and family, we began running marathons and climbing mountains to help raise awareness and funds to help find a cure.

-Cooper used a scooter to get around since elementary school.
-He had the strength but this helped protect his muscles.
-By the age of sixteen, he began needing a wheelchair full time.
+By the age of sixteen, Cooper began needing a wheelchair full time.

 Fortunately, over the last several years, new treatments are beginning to look like a reality.
 We are hopeful that something might come in time to help keep the rest of his body strong, to help him continue making music!
 Please help us keep him rockin'!